Necessary and sufficient conditions for the convergence of the consistent maximal displacement of the branching random walk: Preliminary results

 \subsection{Spinal decomposition of the branching random walk}

-For $n \in \N$, we write $W_n = \sum_{|u|=n} e^{-V(u)}$ and $\calF_n = \sigma\left( u,V(u), |u| \leq n \right)$.
+For $n \in \Z_+$, we write $W_n = \sum_{|u|=n} e^{-V(u)}$ and $\calF_n = \sigma\left( V(u), |u| \in [n] \right)$.
 Under assumption \eqref{eqn:boundary}, $(W_n)$ is a non-negative $(\calF_n)$-martingale.
-We introduce the probability $\bar{\P}$ such that for any $n \in \N$,
+We introduce the probability $\bar{\P}$ such that for any $n \in \Z_+$, $\bar{\P}_{|\calF_n} = W_n \cdot \P_{|\calF_n}$.

-The spinal decomposition consists in an alternative description of $\bar{\P}$ as a branching random walk with a distinguished individual that reproduce differently.
+The spinal decomposition consists in an alternative description of $\bar{\P}$ as a branching random walk with a distinguished individual with a different reproduction law.
 It generalizes a similar construction for Galton-Watson processes, that can be found in \cite{LPP95}.
-This result has been proved by Lyons in \cite{Lyo97}
+This result has been proved by Lyons in \cite{Lyo97}.
+Let $\T$ be a tree, a spine of $\T$ is a sequence $w=(w_n) \in \T^{\Z_+}$ such that for any $n \in \Z_+$ and $k \in [n]$ we have $|w_n|=n$ and $(w_n)_k = w_k$.
+We write $\hat{\calL}$ for the law of the point process $(V(u), |u|=1)$ under the law $\bar{\P}$.